 Temporary Certainty is produced by 4A Centre for Contemporary Asian Art.
 The presentation of Sarker Protick’s Exodus has been supported by The Esplanade, Singapore.

 Rushdi Anwar (b.
 Halabja, Kurdistan) is a Melbourne-based artist who works across installation, sculpture, painting, photo-painting and video.
 His practice explores socio-political issues of Kurdistan, Iraq and the Middle East through an investigation of form, material vocabulary and processes of making.
 Anwar was educated in Kurdistan and Australia, studying at the Institute of Kirkuk- Kurdistan and Enmore Design Centre/Sydney Institute.
 He holds a Master of Fine Art (2010) and a Doctorate of Philosophy in Fine Art (2016) from the RMIT University, Melbourne.
 He has held numerous solo and group exhibitions in Australia, Austria, Bulgaria, Canada, Finland, France, Japan, Kurdistan, Norway, Switzerland, Thailand, and United Arab Emirates.
-His works are held in the collections of the Australian War Memorial, the Kurdistan Regional Government, and in private collections.
+Forthcoming exhibitions include Project Intercambio for the 13th Havana Biennial (2019) and the 12th Gwangju Biennale (2018).
+Anwar’s works are held in the collections of the Australian War Memorial, the Kurdistan Regional Government, and in private collections.
 Anwar has curated exhibitions in Kurdistan (2010), Thailand (2012, 2015), and Australia (2013).
 Following several artist-in-residence programs in Thailand, he is co-founder and co-coordinator of Australian Thai Artist Interchange, Melbourne, an organisation founded in 2012 to enhance cross-cultural exchange, awareness and appreciation of art and culture between Thais and Australians.

 Alana Hunt (b.
 1984, Sydney) makes contemporary art, writes and produces culture through a variety of media across public, gallery and online spaces.
 She lives on Miriwoong country in the north-west of Australia and has a long-standing engagement with South Asia.
 The politics of nation making and the colonial past and present of Australia and South Asia are central to her practice.
 Her work is invested in the capacity of art and ideas to shape the social space between people and the public sphere.
 Since 2009, Alana has orchestrated participatory art and publishing projects that have activated different media forms in the public sphere to shed light on Kashmir.
 Paper txt msgs from Kashmir (2009-2011) prompted media in India and Pakistan to speak about a state wide mobile phone ban they had previously been silent on.
 This work won the Fauvette Laureiro Artists Scholarship.
 In 2016, the seven-year participatory memorial Cups of nun chai circulated as a newspaper serial in Kashmir, reaching thousands of people on a weekly basis during a period of civilian uprising and state oppression.
 This work won the 2017 Incinerator Art Award.
 Her essay, A mere drop in the sea of what is, published by 4A Papers, explored the art circulating on the ‘streets of social media’ in Kashmir and made it into the Hansard Report of the Australian Parliament.
 In 2018, Alana will undertake a residency in Sulawesi with Rumata Art Space & the Makassar International Writers’ Festival and present Cups of nun chai at Tufts University Art Gallery, Massachusetts, and a series of artists presentations at Tufts, Brown, and Parsons universities.
 Her work is held in both public and private collections including Artbank and Macquarie Group Collection.